at-tom/Python-for-Webscraping-and-DataVis/README.md

 # Python-for-webscraping-Reddit
-Python codes for wabescraping reddit and visualizing excel data.
+Python codes for wabescraping reddit, playstore and Appstore and visualizing excel data.